Azure/FTALive-Sessions/content/compute-app/non-functional-requirements/readme.md

 ## Intended audience

 - Solution architects, and especially accidental architects (i.e. those who might not have a lot of formal experience with architecture but are responsible for designing/architecting a solution).
-- Product owners/product managers and other business stakeholders who are ultimately accountable for requirements.
+- Product owners/product managers and other business stakeholders.
+Ideally, requirements should be a negoation between business and technical stakeholders, and we want to empower business stakeholders to understand the technical impact of some of their decisions and requirements.

 ## Goals

 - Support customers' understanding of the key non-functional requirements they need to focus on.